 The entry of the following exhibits into the public record by the Development Review Board confirms its consideration of the application as submitted.
 The exhibit list below includes exhibits for Planning Case File DB22-0012.
 The exhibit list below reflects the electronic record posted on the City's website and retained as part of the City's permanent electronic record.
-Any inconsistencies between printed or other electronic versions of the same Exhibits are inadvertent and the version on the City's website and retained as part of the City's permanent electronic record.
-Find the version on the City's method of the version of the City's permanent electronic record shall be controlling for all purposes.
+Any inconsistencies between printed or other electronic versions of the same Exhibits are inadvertent and the version on the City's website and retained as part of the City's permanent electronic record shall be controlling for all purposes.